wschildbach/docker-mDNS-auto/README.md

 The daemon is configured through environment variables.

 **TTL**
 > This sets the TTL for the mDNS publication, in seconds.
 The default is 120 seconds.
+When other machines on the network resolve `.local` domain addresses through mdns, they can cache the result for up to TTL seconds, after which they have to do another mdns request.
+This also means that mdns mappings can persist for some time after the container has been stopped.

 **LOG_LEVEL**
 > This sets the verbosity of logging.
 Use the [log levels of the python logging module](https://docs.python.org/3/library/logging.html#logging-levels)
 (CRITICAL, ERROR, WARNING, INFO, DEBUG).
 The default is INFO.

+**DISABLE_AVAHI**
+> This disables the internal avahi daemon.
+In this case, an avahi daemon needs to run on the host.
+Be sure to also give the container access to the D-Bus such that it can talk to the hosts avahi daemon.

-## Using with your services
+## Publishing an mdns record for your service

 In your service compose file definition, add a label `mdns.publish=myhost.local` and restart your service/container (replace `myhost` with whatever DNS name you want to give your service).
 The